-What is Accosting, Enticing, or Soliciting a Child for Immoral Purposes in Michigan?
+Accosting, Enticing, or Soliciting a Child for Immoral Purposes in Michigan

-In Michigan, the crime of Accosting, Enticing or Soliciting a Child for Immoral Purposes under MCL 750.145a (sometimes referred to as Accosting a Minor for short) is a serious felony crime.
-Committing this crime essentially means doing exactly what the name suggests, and it is the crime involved in the popular Dateline NBC show To Catch a Predator.
+In Michigan, Accosting, Enticing, or Soliciting a Child for Immoral Purposes under MCL 750.145a (sometimes called Accosting a Minor for short) is a serious felony crime.
+Committing this crime essentially means doing precisely what the name suggests, and it is the crime involved in the popular Dateline NBC show To Catch a Predator.
 If you are convicted of this crime, you can be sentenced to "imprisonment for not more than 4 years or a fine of not more than $4,000.00, or both."

-In most cases, a conviction for Accosting, Enticing or Soliciting a Child for Immoral Purposes means having to register on the Michigan Sex Offender Registry, most likely for a period of 25 years.
-Sex offender registration clock begins only after any time in Jail or Prison is served (although registration actually occurs prior to Sentencing).
+In most cases, a conviction for Accosting, Enticing, or Soliciting a Child for Immoral Purposes means having to register on the Michigan Sex Offender Registry, most likely for a period of 25 years.
+The sex offender registration clock begins only after any time in Jail or Prison is served (although registration actually occurs prior to Sentencing).

 RELATED: I'm facing charges of Accosting a Minor for Immoral Purposes.
 Should I take a Polygraph?

-What is the definition of Accosting, Enticing or Soliciting a Child for Immoral Purposes in Michigan?
+Understanding Accosting, Enticing, or Soliciting a Child for Immoral Purposes in Michigan

-In Michigan, the definition of Accosting, Enticing or Soliciting a Child for Immoral Purposes (also called Accosting a Minor for Immoral Purposes or Accosting a Child for Immoral Purposes) is relatively straightforward.
-In fact, there is no standard Jury Instruction for this crime (the document used to explain the legal concepts to a Jury).
+In Michigan, the definition of Accosting, Enticing, or Soliciting a Child for Immoral Purposes (also called Accosting a Minor for Immoral Purposes or Accosting a Child for Immoral Purposes) is relatively straightforward.
+There is no standard Jury Instruction for this crime (the document used to explain the legal concepts to a Jury).

 The law for this crime, MCL 750.145a reads: